ShowcaseMePortfolioist/portfolio-documentation/docs/html.md

 ## Content

-These sections contains the contents of the webpage.
+These sections contain the webpage's contents.

 **_Code Example_**